RobotecAI/kria_depth_demo/README.md

 ```

-Rest can be done as user
+Rest can be done as the user
 ```
 source /home/$USER/krs_ws/install/setup.bash
 cd /home/$USER/stereolbm_accel